lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat-quickref.md

 If you want to watch combat, or you're just there to emit some NPCs, you can join combat as an **Observer**.

-All combat commands can take a NPC name in front to control a NPC.
-For instance, `combat/pass MyNPC` or `combat/attack MyNPC=Target`.
+All combat commands can take a NPC name and equal sign in front to control a NPC.
+For instance, `combat/pass MyNPC=` or `combat/attack MyNPC=Target`.